Boyatt Wood

-Boyatt Wood is a small residential area and civil parish north-west of Eastleigh in Hampshire named locally after the wooded area to the south of Boyatt Lane which connects the area to the village of Otterbourne.
+Boyatt Wood is a small residential area and civil parish north-west of Eastleigh in Hampshire, England named locally after the wooded area to the south of Boyatt Lane which connects the area to the village of Otterbourne.
 On 1 April 2021 it became a civil parish.

 St Peter's Church is an Anglican parish church in the area.
 Boyatt Wood Allotment Site contains 61 gardening plots.

 A local secondary school, Crestwood Community School, was where Scott Mills was taught.

 One amateur football team, the Boyatt Wood FC, has been based in the area since 2012.